-There aren’t many people from this generation left in the workforce, but as the name suggests they tend to have traditional values pre-dating the activism of the 1960s and 1970s.
+There aren’t many people from this generation left in the workforce, and any that are will be more likely to be self-employed.
+However, as the name suggests they tend to have traditional values pre-dating the activism of the 1960s and 1970s.

 As a result, they like to get the job done right, first time around.
 They prefer a “no news is good news” method of feedback, and being allowed to get on with their work.
 Because of this, it’s a good idea to give any feedback in person, privately and candidly, rather than by telephone or email.

 Due to their traditional values and tendency to defer to authority figures, they may need encouragement to provide input during a feedback session.

 With this generation, it’s important not to be condescending.
 They have a wealth of experience that could benefit most organisations.

 Baby Boomers are less formal than Traditionalists, but still value face-to-face feedback.
 They are also known to appreciate public recognition through public or peer-to-peer feedback.

 The Baby Boomer generation tends to prefer more frequent feedback than Traditionalists.
 However, this feedback should be backed up with facts and evidence due to their high need for control over their work.
 Without it, Baby Boomers can sometimes assume that they are not doing a good job.

 According to Green (2012), without regular feedback the Baby Boomer generation will look for it through behavioural signs.
 They are also still unlikely to actively seek out feedback.
 As a result, it’s advisable to make clear how they’re doing and not let them assume the worst.

 Baby Boomers are also likely to be thinking of retirement and pensions.
 Feedback sessions should acknowledge these subjects and include planning towards them.